 Welcome to the Warren Alpert Medical School of Brown University

-Since granting its first Doctor of Medicine degrees in 1975, Alpert Medical School has become a national leader in medical education and biomedical research.
+Since granting its first Doctor of Medicine degrees in 1975, the Warren Alpert Medical School has become a national leader in medical education and biomedical research.
 By attracting first-class physicians and researchers to Rhode Island over the past three decades, the Medical School and its seven affiliated teaching hospitals have radically improved the state's health care environment, from health care policy to patient care.

 Students are admitted to the School through a variety of pathways.
 The Medical School awards approximately 120 MD degrees each year.

-Learn more about what it's like to study medicine and more at Alpert Medical School.
+Learn more about what it's like to study medicine and more at Brown.